A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Ageing on Microcontrollers and SoCs

+Lanzieri \etal \cite{lkfss-aaesl-23} collected and studied SRAM startup patterns from MCUs of \si{\num{154}} naturally-aged embedded devices deployed on an IoT testbed.
+The authors analysed the raw patterns and extracted subtle features, including spatial frequency components, bitwise probability of ones, and bit instability, to unveil correlations with the effective usage times of the devices.
+The observation of the extracted features revealed not only linear correlations with the usage time, but also discernible patterns in how the firmware interacts with the SRAM, such as initializing variables to 0 and determining their placement within the memory map.
+Finally, the authors trained and compared ML regression and classification models with the result of the feature engineering process, successfully evaluating the application of SRAM startup pattern as a ubiquitous and inexpensive on-chip usage monitor.

-\paragraph{Discussion} Given the ubiquity of SRAMs in all kinds of chips, using its initial pattern as an indicator of degradation is an interesting deployable method that requires no external equipment.
-Although related work shows that BTI effects are already detectable in a few hours of accelerated ageing, it remains to be studied whether the observable changes continue over time or the degradation saturates.
-Moreover, in order to utilize shifts in SRAM initial patterns as ageing monitoring, it is required to correlate their evolution with the degradation of parameters of interest, such as SNM.
+\paragraph{Discussion} Given the ubiquity of SRAMs in various digital integrated circuits, the use of its initial pattern for indicating transistor degradation is an interesting and deployable method that requires no external equipment.
+Present work shows that BTI-effects are already detectable on SRAMs after a few hours of accelerated ageing, as well as in long-term naturally aged deployments.
+To take further advantage of modifications in SRAM startup patterns, and to integrate them into higher-level health assessment systems, it is required to research correlations between the observed changes and the degradation of functional parameters of interest, such as SNM.